Thomas J. Mangan

 Photo of Associate Arts Professor Thomas Mangan

-Tom has taught film production at NYU for the last five years in the undergraduate and graduate department in New York.
-Prior to that Tom taught film production for two years at Brooklyn College.
+Tom has taught film production at NYU for the last fourteen years in the Tisch Graduate Film department.
+Previously, Tom taught film production for two years at Brooklyn College.

-Tom also founded Post Productions, Inc. a company performing accounting and supervision services for movies which, having completed shooting, require assistance in the editorial phase of filmmaking.
-Post Productions, Inc. has performed accounting and/or supervising on more than fifty studio and independent films including Martin Scorsese’s Casino, Lasse Hallstrom’s Chocolat and Shipping News, David Mamet’s Oleanna and American Buffalo as well as Original Kings of Comedy, Wit, Naked In New York, Beautiful Girls, Basquiat, Fargo, The Big Lebowski, Smoke and Blue in the Face.
+Tom also founded Post Productions, Inc. a company that performed post-production accounting and post-production supervision services for movies which, having completed shooting, required assistance in the editorial phase of filmmaking.
+Post Productions, Inc. has performed accounting and/or supervising on more than forty studio and independent films including Martin Scorsese’s Casino, Lasse Hallstrom’s Chocolat and Shipping News, David Mamet’s Oleanna and American Buffalo as well as Original Kings of Comedy, Wit, Naked In New York, Beautiful Girls, Basquiat, Fargo, The Big Lebowski, Smoke, and Blue in the Face.

-Tom has also co-written several screenplays; Spring Break Chain Gang currently under option to Mark Lipsky (Nutty Professor and Coming to America), and The King of Fun.
+Tom has also co-written several screenplays; Spring Break Chain Gang currently under option to Mark Lipsky (Nutty Professor and Coming to America), The Hooches Permanent Vacation, and The King of Fun.